 Each Course can be created to address your organization's specific training or vulnerability requirements, allowing you to build repeatable learning pathways for development teams.

 The article below describes the steps a Company Administrator or Team Manager can take to create and publish a course.

-Open Courses from the top menu and select Course Management
+Open Guided Learning from the top menu and select Course Management

 Select Add Course to start the course creation wizard